w029bnw/CEG_6110_Homework_1/README.md

   1. Download .zip folder from GitHub
   2. In Android Studio, import a new project ```File->New->Import Project```
   3. Select the zipped folder and click ```Next->Finish```

 ### Prerequisites

-The app requires an Android environment to run in.
+This app requires an Android environment of at least Android 6.0 Marshmallow on the targeted device.

 ### Installing

+* Running in Android Studio

+  1. Import the project into Android Studio

-  1. Connect Android device to computer via USB cable
+  2. Connect Android device to computer via USB cable

-  2. Enable USB debugging in the Developer Options as follows:
+  3. Enable USB debugging in the Developer Options as follows:

       a.
 Open the Settings app
       b.
 Select System (Android 8.0 or higher)
       c.
 Scroll to the bottom and select About Phone
       d.
 Scroll to the bottom and tap Build Number 7 times
       e.
 Return to the previous screen to find Developer Options near the bottom
       f.
 Open Developer Options, then scroll down to enable USB debugging

-  3. In Android Studio, click the app module in the Project window and select Run in the toolbar
+  4. In Android Studio, click the app module in the Project window and select Run in the toolbar

-  4. Select your device in the Deployment Target window and click OK
+  5. Select your device in the Deployment Target window and click OK

+* Running on Android Device

+  1. Download and unzip project folder from GitHub

+  2. Connect Android device to computer via USB cable and enable file sharing

+  3. Copy the release APK from the release folder within the root directory of the project into a desired folder on the Android Device

+  4. Using the Android Device, click the APK file and give the app permissions to install

 ## Deployment

 Once installed onto the Android Device, the Homework1 app can be deployed through the device's app menu by clicking on its icon.

+### Note

+If issues are experienced during installation, make sure that the Android device is able to install apps from Unknown Sources.
+This setting can be changed at ```Settings->Security``` and checking the option under Device Administration.

 ### UI #1: Colored Text